What is Augmented Reality and How Can it Help Designers and Engineers?

 Augmented reality (AR) is one of the hottest technological trends making waves in the software industry.
 This technology has received maximum attention and focus with the release of optical, head-mounted displays and products such as Google Glass.
 Augmented reality is a technology that utilizes recognition algorithms based on computer vision to augment graphics, sound, video, and other sensor-based inputs over the real-world objects, using the camera of the user's device.
 It is a great way to incorporate virtual elements into the user's real world environment.

 Augmented reality is a fast growing technology.
-The AR headset sales are expected to reach $1.2 billion by the end of 2017 and the AR market is estimated to be worth $90 billion by the year 2020.
+The AR headset sales were projected to reach $1.2 billion by the end of 2017 and the AR market is estimated to be worth $90 billion by the year 2020.
 AR helps users to experience a completely different, interactive world, which is a combination of the real and virtual world, created by superimposing virtual information in the user's field of view.
 This technology is not just limited to computers and mobile phones, but can also be used with various other devices, which lets the user experience a new augmented world.

 Brief History of AR